MoePlayer/DPlayer-WordPress/readme.txt

 3. Config Danmaku API URL and token in settings page

 == Changelog ==

+= 1.1.2 =
+* Update DPlayer to version 1.1.2
+* Add support for hls.min.js
+* Add support for flv.min.js

+= 1.0.9 =
+* Update DPlayer to version 1.1.1

 = 1.0.8 =
 * Add settings page for API URL and token